With our three-year expert AfterCare programme

 Everything you need to know about our Stevenage hypnotherapy and acupuncture services

-Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
-Our Stevenage hypnotist has bookings from Monday to Saturday, and you can also be seen in the evening.
+Most clients stop in a single session, but a free follow-up is available within three months in the event that you would benefit from one.
+Our Stevenage hypnotherapist has bookings from Monday to Friday.